akasandra/protoc/Readme.md

         $ docker-compose up

-Hint: Only pull images and use services you need.
+> Only pull images and use services you need.
 Dart and Swift images may take up much space (400-900 MiB+)

-### Versions
+# Versions

  - Python
    - 3.12